directory-pipeline

 To download a single IIIF manifest directly without a CSV:

-python pipeline/download_images.py \
+python -m pipeline.download_images \

 --manifest https://example.org/iiif/item/manifest.json \